 Cloud Service & Datacenters Providers Business License in Dubai

 The Middle East's digital economy is accelerating at a pace few regions can match, and Dubai sits firmly at the centre of that transformation.
 As enterprises across the Gulf migrate workloads to the cloud and demand for co-location facilities grows, the opportunity for cloud service and datacentre providers has never been more compelling.
-Securing the right business licence is the critical first step, and Dubai South Business Hub Free Zone offers a purpose-built pathway for companies ready to capitalise on this demand.
+Securing the right business license is the critical first step, and Dubai South Business Hub Free Zone offers a purpose-built pathway for companies ready to capitalise on this demand.

 UAE and Dubai Market Context